 The Importance of Mentors for the Fatherless and How to Ask

 My husband and I trusted God with our family size.
 Sure, we tried to control the situation here and there but thankfully to no avail—God blessed us with EIGHT children in 10 years.
-When my youngest was just ten years old, the unthinkable happened, my husband chose to take his own life.
+When my oldest was just ten years old, the unthinkable happened, my husband chose to take his own life.
 The following two years were mixed with chaos and pain with sprinkles of hope here and there.
 The day before my husband died, God planted Psalm 68:5 as an anchor of hope deep within me, “I am a Defender of the widow and father to the fatherless.”
 Two decades later we are still holding onto that promise!

 Walking through the valley with babies, toddlers, and elementary children was not easy, but God was faithful to carry me.
 As my firstborn approached her teenage years, I knew I could not handle this season alone.
 I remember God clearly instructing me to put together a group of mentors, I named our team the Mighty Mentors (M&M’s)!
 I had never heard of such a thing, but I knew I needed help.
 [At one point I peaked with six teenagers under one roof!]

 As I considered mentors for my children, God brought people to my mind who were already involved in the lives of my kids—a teacher, a parent of their close friend, their grandparents, or coaches.
 I didn’t have to hold up a sign on the street corner, but rather I became intentional about asking couples to invest in my family during this important season of their teenage years.
 I knew they would need men since their dad wasn’t here, but also learned the value of couples.
 Including men and their wives on our team a balance of counsel offered to my family.

 Here’s how the mentor board process worked for me: